chimnayajith/baaaankkkkkkkkkk/README.md

 <h1>BANK MANAGEMENT</h1>
 Download all the files into a single folder and run the `main.py` file.
  <br><br>

 The following project is a bank management system .
-The project makes it easy for both the staff of the bank and also for the clients for management and to manage their accounts respectively.
+The project makes it easy for both the staff of the bank for management and also for the clients to manage their accounts.

-With features including withdraw/deposit , transferring money , viewing balance , editing account details, closing account for clients.
+With features including: - withdraw/deposit ,
+- transferring money ,
+- viewing balance ,
+- editing account details,
+- closing account for clients.
 And for admins : Client list, Searching clients , Editing client details and more.

 The data being stored in binary files overcomes the problems of loss of registers, damaged records and time consumption.